-Let’s visit Moravia, the eastern part of the Czech Republic today!
-I have a toothsome recipe for Moravian kolache (plural) for you, a sweet treat made from yeast dough.
-They’re characterized by double filling: cream cheese inside, plum jam on the top.
+Let's visit Moravia, the eastern region of the Czech Republic, today!
+I have a delightful recipe for Moravian kolache, a sweet treat made from yeast dough.
+These delicious pastries are known for their double filling: cream cheese inside and plum jam on top.

-NOTE: It takes some time to make Moravian kolache because they are based on yeast dough.
+NOTE: It takes some time to make Moravian kolache because they is based on yeast dough.
 Plan ahead!

 TIP: Here is a recipe for classic Czech kolache